tejash2004re/Next24tech-project/README.md

 The document also includes commented-out code for a carousel slider, which is not currently active but could be used to display a series of images in a rotating slideshow.

 At the end of the <body>, several JavaScript files are included for additional functionality, such as jQuery, Popper.js, and Bootstrap's JavaScript.

+Sun Educations offers a user-friendly website featuring a range of educational courses, including computer science, health and wellness, language learning, finance, and culinary arts, with a responsive design and accessible navigation.

 Next, there is a "Services" section featuring three service cards.
 Each card includes an image and a brief description of the service, with links to further details or related pages like the course list and an online bookstore.
 One card is marked as "Coming Soon."